deramos/deramos/README.md

 # Hi there 👋

 I'm Chidera Mosanya.
-I build scalable software systems and enjoy deploying ML models in production.
+I build scalable software systems and integrate ML/AI inference into production environments.
 I've spent the last decade working on everything from Java applications, to training and testing ML models, data pipelines, and MLOps in python.
 I also have a soft spot for crafting UI and mobile apps in React and React Native.

   </td>
   <td valign="top" width="40%">